Casper

 Support & Sleeping Positions

-The Casper, Casper Original, Casper Original Hybrid, and Casper Select are the more typical medium-firm feel and are appropriate for most bodies and sleeping positions.
+The Casper Dream, Casper One, Casper Snow Hybrid, Brooklyn Bedding Aurora Luxe, Brooklyn Bedding Sedona, and Brooklyn Bedding Signature Hybrid offer a more typical medium to medium-firm feel which is appropriate for most bodies and sleeping positions.

 While these mattresses don’t technically offer split firmness, you can opt for a Twin XL or a Split King to have two separate mattresses for each side of the bed.
 This can be a strategy that helps accommodate couples with different needs.